 “There is an urgent need to understand what fuels colorectal cancer growth, and to harness that knowledge for developing novel therapies,” says Karen E. Knudsen, Ph.D., who is the director of the Sidney Kimmel Cancer Center at Jefferson Health in Philadelphia, PA.

 “This pivotal study provides some of the first evidence that it may be possible to safely direct a patient’s own immune system to seek and destroy this cancer type.
 This is a true milestone — made possible through the scientists and clinicians in our colorectal cancer team working in synchrony.”

 The disease begins as one or more growths on the inner lining of the colon or rectum, and these can become cancerous over time.

 As well as being the third most common cancer diagnosis, colorectal cancer is also the third leading cause of cancer-related deaths for both men and women.
-The ACS say the disease is expected to cause around 51,000 deaths in 2019.
+The ACS say the disease is expected to cause around

 In addition to colorectal cancer, several other types of cancers express the GUCY2C molecule, including gastric, esophageal, and pancreatic.
 This group of diseases, including colorectal cancer, accounts for one-fifth of all cancer-related deaths.